Why supply to government

 Delivering the best value to the people of NSW means looking at ways to deliver goods and services more innovatively.

-To this end, we encourage innovative businesses to offer up their best solutions at every stage of our procurement process.
+We encourage innovative businesses to offer up their best solutions at every stage of our procurement process.
 We also encourage you to submit unsolicited proposals whenever you believe you can deliver something a better way.